Different Types of Society Registration in India

 Societies have a significant impact on how human societies grow and function.
 From a variety of viewpoints, including social, cultural, economic, and political ones, the function of societies can be understood.

-Societies give their members a sense of identity and belonging.
+• Social cohesion and identity: Societies give their members a sense of identity and belonging.

-Societies are in charge of transmitting cultural legacy, traditions, and information from one generation to the next.
+• Culture and knowledge transmission: Societies are in charge of transmitting cultural legacy, traditions, and information from one generation to the next.

-Governments and political institutions within societies serve to maintain order, protect rights, and provide public services.
+• Governance and politics: Governments and political institutions within societies serve to maintain order, protect rights, and provide public services.

-Social safety nets and welfare programs are frequently created by societies to protect the weak and deal with issues like unemployment, healthcare costs, and poverty.
+• Social support and welfare: Social safety nets and welfare programs are frequently created by societies to protect the weak and deal with issues like unemployment, healthcare costs, and poverty.

-Role of RWA & AOA Officeholders
+Role of RWA & AOA Office Holders

 RWAs